Enjoy ultimate pairing dinner specials,

 Located near the Kirishima Mountain Range, Miyakonojo City

-benefits from a good supply of
+benefits from a good supply of mineral-rich spring water,

 which creates the perfect conditions for the cultivation